OferMania/memories/README.md

 The following is a list of things I would attempt if I had more time to work on this project.

-- Adding a mutex attribute on the MemoryManager object and having all public methods lock with this mutex (luckily doesn't need to be a recursive mutex since the public methods don't call each other).
+- Adding a mutex attribute on the MemoryManager object and having all public methods lock with this mutex (luckily doesn't need to be a recursive mutex since the public methods, excluding the TESTING_VISIBLE ones, don't call each other.
+And even in the case of TESTING_VISIBLE methods, we can work around this my making externally visible & internal methods, with externally visible ones locking & calling internal methods that in turn call each other).
 This is a simple way to enforce multithread safety, though it limits access to the ENTIRE buffer to only 1 thread at a time.
 I'd sadly need to make this mutex mutable in order to use it in the Output() method, which is const.

 - Saving the location and size of each continous region and therefore, for a call Malloc(n), using the smallest region I can find of size at least n, in order to attempt to minimize the number of allocations returned by the MemoryBlocks object.